Now safe for recreational use

 When you report a possible unauthorised work or unlawful activity please include:

-You can submit your report using our online form below.
+You can submit your report by emailing us at: firstname.lastname@example.org

 Buildings cannot be retrospectively approved.
 It may be possible to obtain approval for the continued use of a building or for the continued use of an activity.
 In such cases Council may request the submission of a development application or an Application for Building Information Certificate and supporting documents to prove the suitability of the building work.

-In cases where unauthorised work could not have been approved or is not able to meet the relevant standards of construction, Council may require the illegal work to be demolished.
+In cases where unauthorised work could not have been approved or is not able to meet the relevant standards of construction, we may require the illegal work to be demolished.